openflighthpc/flight-report/README.md

 - `opt/report/etc/issues/`: Location of content for this command, this is where issues and specific diagnostics are defined
 - `opt/report/etc/issues/general/*.bash`: These diagnostics are run for every issue (in alphanumeric order)
+- `opt/report/etc/issues/general/metrics.yaml`: These metrics are checked for every issue

 # Adding Content

-The tool presents `Issues` to a user and these Issues can have related `Diagnostics`.
-This allows for different date to be collected in different circumstances.
+The tool presents `Issues` to a user.
+These Issues can have related `Diagnostics` and `Metrics`.
+This allows for different data to be collected in different circumstances.

 To add an issue:
 - Create a directory for the issue in `opt/report/etc/issues/`